CattyMeowy/swifticat.github.io/rules.md

 Please do not post offensive sexual references or allusions and nudity without reasonable context.

   `9d.
-Do not post content intended to disturb or scare the viewer."
-Examples include, but are not limited to, jumpscares, disturbing horror imagery, body horror, creepypastas, etc.`
+Do not post content intended to disturb or scare the viewer.`

 This is pretty self-explanatory; some members are sensitive to disturbing content.
 Basically don't post anything that would give the average 13 year old nightmares.
+Examples include, but are not limited to, jumpscares, disturbing horror imagery, body horror, creepypastas, etc.

 **10. Please don't loophole profanity using media clips.**